EraCoSysMed-INSPIRATION/INSPIRATION_DDGI_obsdata_db/README.md

 # Input validation

 User input is validated using [JSON-schema draft-07](http://json-schema.org/draft-07/schema).
-For the documentation for the user input validation [click here](./docs/README.md).
+For the documentation of the user input validation [click here](./docs/README.md).

-## Running the database locally
+# Running the database locally

-1. Install mysql.
+## Requirements
-2. Create and run a mysql-server instance.
+node.js
-3. Create the database by running the script (sql/create_database.sql) in the mysql shell.
+npm

-## Setting up the REST-API
+mysql

 1. Install node, npm and postman (https://www.postman.com/).
-2. In node_restapi/server/db create a folder 'config' and in it a 'config.json' and 'userdb_config.json' files.
+2. In server/db create a folder 'config' and in it a 'config.json' and 'userdb_config.json' files.
 3. The config files should be formatted as follows:

    ```json